CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/04-Access-Workspace-Using-Browser.md

    ![ws name.](media/w12.png)

 2. We will land on the WVD dashboard again.
-Click on the tile named *Default Desktop* to launch the desktop.
+Click on the tile named *Session Desktop* to launch the desktop.

    ![ws name.](media/ex3t2s2.png)